Plant-Based Collagen vs. Marine Collagen: Which Is Better?

 Typical Plant-Based Collagen Ingredients:

-Hyaluronic acid, antioxidants, herbal extracts – to nourish and protect skin from damage
+- Hyaluronic acid, antioxidants, and herbal extracts – to nourish and protect skin from damage

-At Cureveda, our plant-based formulations are carefully crafted with these very ingredients, designed to give your skin the tools it needs to thrive.
+At Cureveda, best plant-based collagen formulations are carefully crafted with these very ingredients, designed to give your skin the tools it needs to thrive.

 Plant Collagen vs. Marine Collagen: A True Face-Off